Bend Headquarters

 • Support and mentor AmeriCorps Members during their term of service.

-• Deliver field and classroom-based stewardship and environmental education and natural resources skills lessons.
+• Design and deliver field and/or classroom-based stewardship and environmental education and natural resources skills lessons.

 • Transport Members and/or volunteers as necessary.

-• Coordinate with program staff on certificates and essential employability training opportunities for HOC program participants.
+• Coordinate with program Staff on certificate and essential employability training opportunities for HOC program participants.

-• Outreach and coordination with HOC partners to provide natural resource education, career exploration, and volunteer opportunities for HOC program participants.
+• Conduct outreach and coordination with HOC partners to provide natural resource education, career exploration, and volunteer opportunities for HOC program participants.

 Secondary Responsibilities: